If you want to make a living writing, you’ve probably considered many types of copywriting.

 6. Public Relations Copywriting

-A successful press release must have a well-crafted hook that compels the reader into taking action and states your value proposition in less than 500 words.
+A successful press release must have a well-crafted hook that compels the reader to take action and states your value proposition in less than 500 words.

 All too often, companies neglect the importance of a well-written press release.
 And instead of hiring a copywriter to write a clear, high-quality PR piece, they patch something together with a fill-in-the-blank template and hope for the best.